 Parents often have lots of questions around weaning their multiples such as: how do I know that my babies are ready to be weaned, what method of weaning should I use purees, baby-led weaning or a combination of both, how to manage milk alongside food and how will I manage weaning more than one baby – what about the mess!

-To help you prepare for weaning, Tamba has put together the following resources to provide you with some guidance and top tips:
+To help you prepare for weaning, Twins Trust has put together the following resources to provide you with some guidance and top tips:

 Our weaning factsheet has information about when to begin weaning, how parents can manage with two or more, top tips from parents and other support available.

-We also have a weaning webinar for parents who have multiples aged 3-6 months who are thinking of weaning in the next few months.
-The webinar goes into more detail on the topic of weaning and is delivered by a nutritionist and mother of twins.
-The webinar is 1 hour 15 minutes long and there is also the opportunity to ask questions.
+Our weaning online course is for parents who have multiples aged 3-6 months who are thinking of weaning in the next few months.
+The online course goes into more detail on the topic of weaning and is delivered by a nutritionist and mother of twins.
+The online course is 1 hour 15 minutes long and there is also the opportunity to ask questions.

-The webinar aims to answer questions that many parents have including:
+The online course aims to answer questions that many parents have including:

 - When should I introduce solids – breakfast, lunch dinner?